 - Senior Researcher

-Senior researchers dedicate their energy to new research in the communication field, examining the effectiveness of existing practices and exploring new approaches to communication through qualitative and quantitative research.
-Researchers may be employed at colleges, think tanks, nonprofits, or private companies.
+Senior researchers develop new ideas and strategies in the communication field, examining the effectiveness of existing practices and exploring new approaches to communication through qualitative and quantitative research.
+Researchers may work at colleges, think tanks, nonprofits, and private companies.

 Unexpected Careers for Communication Majors

 Given the versatile and widely applicable nature of communication skills, many professionals find work in fields outside of business or public relations.
 Many communication degree jobs take advantage the field's major skills but apply them to a totally different industry, such as education or publicity.